isomerpages/moe-wellingtonpri/_useful-links/General/School Information.md

 ![](/images/DISMISSAL%20TIME.png)

 **Closure of Gate B during Wet Weather** <br>
-Parents/Guardians who are picking up your children at Gate B; please proceed to Gate D when it rains.
+Parents/Guardians who are picking up your children at Gate B; please proceed to Gate D when&nbsp;it rains.
 Gate D is connected via a sheltered link-way to Blk 501D Wellington Circle.
-This arrangement is to ensure the safety and well-being of Wellingtonians.
+This&nbsp;arrangement is to ensure the safety and well-being of Wellingtonians.

 **Closure of Vehicular Gates 1 and 2** <br>
-To facilitate the movement of school buses and the safe dismissal of our students, vehicles will not be allowed to drive in and out between 2.00pm to 2.30pm on Mon, Tue, Wed and Fri, and between 2.30pm to 3.00pm on Thursday.
+To facilitate the movement of school buses and the safe dismissal of our students, vehicles will&nbsp;not be allowed to drive in and out between 2.00pm to 2.30pm on Mon, Tue, Wed and Fri, and&nbsp;between 2.30pm to 3.00pm on Thursday.

-2) Dismissal after Supplementary, Stretch, Support Programme, CCA and Enrichment Programme
+2)&nbsp;Dismissal after Supplementary, Stretch, Support Programme, CCA and Enrichment&nbsp;Programme

-Due to manpower constraints and the smaller number of students in the school after normal school hours, only 2 gates will be opened for dismissal.
+Due to manpower constraints and the smaller number of students in the school after normal school&nbsp;hours, only 2 gates will be opened for dismissal.
 Their gates opening hours are as follows:

 ![](/images/GATEHOURS2.png)

-Parents/Guardians, kindly make your own arrangement to pick up your children at either gate D or gate G for dismissal after the afternoon programmes.
+Parents/Guardians, kindly make your own arrangement to pick up your children at either gate D or&nbsp;gate G for dismissal after the afternoon programmes.
 After 4.00pm, only Gate A will be open.
 <br>

 --------